Introduction

 Avalanches are a serious hazard in certain terrains under certain circumstances (they most likely occur on slopes of 30° to 45° within 24 hours of a snow fall), and paying attention to official avalanche situation reports is mandatory in the winter months.

-You may also consider attending an avalanche rescue course conducted by Alpine clubs.
+You may consider attending an avalanche rescue course conducted by Alpine clubs, and carry additional equipment when necessary (shovel, avalanche probe etc.).

 #2 Use crampons or spikes on slippery surfaces